h2oai/deepwater/docs/open-tour-dallas/deep-water-ami.md

  ![Tag instance](images/tag_instance.png)

-11. Update the security group, and choose **All TCP** in the Type dropdown.
-This is necessary to open the Flow UI.
+11. Update the security group, and add rules as shown in the following image.
+This is necessary to open the Flow UI, Prediction Services, Jupyter Notebook server and log in to the instance via command line.
 Click **Review and Launch**.

  ![Configure security group](images/configure_security_group.png)